Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

-We can't wait.
-New York Times bestselling author and Spirit Junkie Gabrielle Bernstein will be the keynote speaker at Yoga Journal LIVE!
-New York, April 8–11.
-Don't miss it—sign up now.
-Here she shares a meditation to help us "recognize that the other person is you."
+Here, New York Times bestselling author, Spirit Junkie, and Yoga Journal LIVE!
+New York‘s 2016 keynote speaker Gabrielle Bernstein shares a meditation to help us “recognize that the other person is you.”

 When you-know-what hits the fan, there’s a reason we say “I just can’t keep it together.”
 Whether the struggle involves a bad body image, lack of life purpose, or communication hurdles, discontent stems from disconnection.
 Maybe body becomes a separate object to be cajoled into perfection; long-term goals and desires seem obscured and out of reach; or a spar with a partner (or stranger on the subway) turns them into the opposition, drained of any relatable human qualities.

 How can we reassemble the messy, jagged pieces?
 We turned to Yoga Journal LIVE! presenter Gabrielle Bernstein for a Kundalini meditation to get connected.

 Based on Kundalini Yoga master Yogi Bhajan’s first sutra, “Recognize that the other person is you,” this meditation acknowledges that we’ll find harmony in the empty space between polarity.
 That means that stranger you currently despise from the subway is a key component of finding peace and your larger purpose in the world.
 “This meditation reminds us that we all have a shared essence that’s beyond our physical selves,” Bernstein says.
 “You can reconnect to the essence and experience oneness in the moment—with ourselves, with others and the universe.”

 Sit cross-legged on the floor with a straight spine.
 If necessary, add blankets underneath your sit bones and blocks under your knees to get comfortable.
 Bonus: Aiming to get back in sync with a partner willing to join the meditation?
 Sit back to back with that person.